Year of Call:

 Financial Services (tier 1): “probably the best junior at the Bar for financial services work, he’s just excellent.
 He’s sensible, his judgement is impeccable and he will bring proper imaginative solutions” and has a “growing following among the largest corporations and institutions in the sector”.

 Banking & Finance (tier 3): “…a real star in banking disputes” who has “really shone as a junior in high profile cases” including “major banking disputes” and is “regularly instructed in complex, high-value contractual disputes by major banks and financial institutions”.

 Pensions (tier 2): “a lovely guy to work with and a brilliant, brilliant lawyer” who is involved “in the most important pensions cases”, and is a “highly sought after barrister [who] has a strong intellect, a sharp mind and commercial nous” and “[i]mpressive beyond his year of call”.

 Commercial Dispute Resolution (tier 3): “An excellent junior for financial sector disputes, who understands all manner of financial products…in …the most complex cases”.

 Commercial Chancery (tier 3): “an excellent lawyer with a rare mix of practicality and intellect…” highlighting “his technical ability and hard work”.

 Farhaz particularly enjoys cases with an international / cross-border dimension.
-Recent examples of his international work include acting for a New York investment bank in cross-border regulatory proceedings; acting for an international bank in the DIFC Courts and appearing for a director / minority shareholder of an ETF fund in the first case to come before the ADGM Court.
+Recent examples of his international work include acting for a New York based investment bank in cross-border regulatory proceedings; successfully acting for an international bank in a contractual dispute in the DIFC Courts and appearing for a party to a hedge fund dispute which was also the first case to come before the ADGM Court.

-Farhaz is an executive committee member of (as a founder member) the Financial Services Lawyers Association and COMBAR.
+Farhaz is an executive committee (and founder) member of the Financial Services Lawyers Association and COMBAR.